The AI Discipline Gap

 The Response

-What is missing is not better tools.
+What is missing is not better prompts.
+It is not more tools.

-It is structure.
+It is discipline.

 The LUCID Framework

-The Standard
+The Framework

 This is not about limiting AI.